 All of the above are a great way to test whether or not you’re building the right product.

-The right mindset, while building a digital product is essential.
+The right mindset and business model while building a digital product is essential.
 The business model required for building Product/Market Fit is about transparency, growing together and accepting, that sometimes our assumptions about the market may be wrong.

 In the case of PMF, it’s no different.
 First of all, the team should be flexible.
-During the process of looking for Product/Market Fit, the team is continually refining the same product.
+While looking for Product/Market Fit, the team is continually refining the same product.
 They should keep an open mind for new ideas and changing their previous presumptions.
 In the end, we’re looking for something special, right?

 This brings us to the second point, that’s a strong focus on market needs.
 The product that we’re looking for is solving the user’s problems.
 Let it be the number one priority.

-Lastly, as I mentioned before, we should always keep in mind that no matter how reasonable our assumptions are, they might be incorrect.
+Lastly, as I mentioned before, we should always keep in mind that they might be incorrect no matter how reasonable our assumptions are.
 And that’s fine.
 We can’t know it all.
-Once again, the solution is to listen to the people and find out what they expect from the product and then, build it accordingly.
+Once again, the solution is to listen to the people and find out what they expect from the product, its value proposition, and build it accordingly.
 And that’s the Product/Market Fit culture that you should follow.

 Now it’s time to test your product.
 MVP is going to help you with that.
 Build, test, learn and improve it.
 Even though MVP has only core functionalities, its potential customers can already tell you if they like it.
 Listen to their opinions and suggestions, but also filter their answers.
 You can’t satisfy them all, so focus on the majority.